saichaithanya6/Supply-Chain-project/README.md

 ![image](https://github.com/saichaithanya6/Supply-Chain-project/assets/111531760/af1d5e10-e24f-42ab-a295-2142929ce789) ![image](https://github.com/saichaithanya6/Supply-Chain-project/assets/111531760/9a1af02a-c864-4f79-aef7-7a08b45c3341)

 We then tested if the data was stationary or non-stationary using the Augmented Dickey-Fuller (ADF) test.
-The ADF test result indicated that the furniture sales data was stationary, meaning that it lacked any time-dependent structure.
+The ADF test result indicated that the furniture sales data was stationary, meaning that it lacked any time-dependent structure

 ![image](https://github.com/saichaithanya6/Supply-Chain-project/assets/111531760/4e7e3ced-03e5-45d9-b1fa-b71f4382017f)